popadorin/TikTakToeRN/README.md

 2. `cd ios` && `pod install` (only for ios)
 3. `yarn ios` (to run ios)
 4. `yarn android` (to run android)

+__NOTE__: In order to run a new game - press twice R on android emulator or CMD + R on ios emulator.